keptn-hotday-2021/keptn-hotday-2021/4-remediation.md

 ## Configure Keptn for Unleash

 ### Verify if this step is actually needed
-Let's add the credentials for Unleash to be able to communicate from Ketpn to Unleash.
+Let's add the credentials for Unleash to be able to communicate from Keptn to Unleash.

 ```
 kubectl apply -f https://raw.githubusercontent.com/keptn-contrib/unleash-service/release-0.2.0/deploy/service.yaml -n keptn